Le Bonheur offers surgical procedures at two locations:

 Emotional Support for Your Child and Family

 - Infant: Keep your baby’s routine as normal as possible, and let the nursing staff know your baby’s schedule.
-As a parent, it is important to remain calm and patient you’re your baby.
+Remain calm and patient with your baby.
 Your baby will be able to sense if you are frightened or stressed, so positive assurance, gestures and a calm voice or touch can mean everything to your baby.
 The brief period before surgery when the baby cannot eat or drink can be difficult.
 Plan to distract, rock, walk and comfort your baby during this time.

 - Toddler: Read books about going to the hospital, and use interactive play with dolls and stuffed animals.
 Give simple explanations and be careful of the words you use.
 Let your child bring a security item from home and a favorite book to help pass the time before surgery.
 It is normal for toddlers to cry and be fussy, clingy, angry, or have tantrums.
 Give a lot of love and let your child know that you will be nearby.

 - Preschooler: Your child should be told of the surgery several days before the procedure, and would benefit from a pre-op tour.
-Tell the truth in simple terms and answer all of your child’s questions.
-Make sure your child knows why he/she is having surgery and talk to them about any misconceptions he/she may have.
+Answer all of your child’s questions honestly, and use simple terminology.
+Make sure your child knows why he/she is having surgery and talk to him/her about any misconceptions he/she may have.
 Use pictures, books, stuffed animals or toys to help your child understand.
-Your child may have temper tantrums or be uncooperative; remember to have patience and provide comfort and security to your child.
+Your child may have temper tantrums or be uncooperative; remember to have patience and provide comfort and a sense of security for your child.

 - School-aged child: Tour the facility and allow your child to ask as many questions as needed.
-Some children may not ask questions they think they are supposed to know about, leading a parent to think the child understands what surgery and hospitalization involve.
+Some children may not ask questions they think they are already supposed to know, leading a parent to assume the child understands what surgery and hospitalization involve.
 Read books, use pictures and have your child explain to you what the process will be like.
-Give your child as many choices as possible to increase your child’s feeling of control, and allow them to bring comfort items from home.
+Give your child as many choices as possible to increase your child’s feeling of control, and allow him/her to bring comfort items from home.
 Encourage your child’s friends to write letters or send cards.

 - Parents: Take care of yourself.
 Simplify your life during this time and do not be afraid to ask for help.
 Remaining positive and calm can help reduce your child’s anxiety.
 Be with your child as much as possible.
 Your presence alone gives comfort.
 Do as much research as possible about your child’s surgery or procedure so that you feel prepared.